Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 git --version
 ```

 If Git isn't already installed, the operating system will prompt you to install it.
-The most recent version of Git for macOS is also available for download from https://git-scm.com/download/mac.
+The most recent version of Git for macOS is also available [here](https://git-scm.com/download/mac).

 ### Install Git on Linux